- Watch for course eligibility carefully. Additional requirements may also be listed below.

 PLAN 515 : Indigenous Law, Governance, and Community Planning

-The laws within which Indigenous Peoples in Canada (particularly in British Columbia), live, and which impact their communities and Nations.
-How law and governance inform planning with Indigenous communities.
+This course (PLAN 515) will introduce students to the laws within which Indigenous Peoples in Canada, and particularly in British Columbia, live, and which impact their communities and Nations.
+Students will gain an understanding of how law and governance inform planning with Indigenous communities.

 - Level